Mental Health Facilities Charlotte, NC

 Harris Home

-Harris Home is a mental health clinic in Charlotte, North Carolina, located at 4616 East W T Harris Boulevard, 28215.
-Harris Home offers residential treatment.
-Harris Home provides cognitive behavioral therapy, behavior modification and group therapy to children / adolescents.
+Harris Home is a mental health clinic in Charlotte, NC, located at 4616 East W T Harris Boulevard, 28215 zip code area.
+Harris Home provides residential treatment.
+Harris Home offers cognitive behavioral therapy, behavior modification and group therapy to children / adolescents.
 Harris Home also supports people with HIV or AIDS, children/adolescents with serious emotional disturbance and LGBT.
-Some other services provided by Harris Home include case management.
+Additional services offered at Harris Home include case management.

 Learn More